IBM/ibm-spectrum-scale-install-infra/README.md

 Specific OS requirements:

-- For CES (SMB/NFS) on SLES15, Python 3 is required.
+- For CES (SMB/NFS) on SLES15: Python 3 is required.
-- For CES (OBJECT) RhedHat 8.x is required.
+- For CES (Object): RhedHat 8.x is required.

 Prerequisites
 -------------